ATV’s – Much Fun But Extremely Dangerous

 Although contact sports and bicycling do cause more injuries, the injuries as a result of ATVs are more severe.
 Chief of Trauma and Critical Care at Oregon Health and Science University, Dr. Richard Mullins, said a recent study indicated an increase in ATV accident victims with more than a quarter of the patients younger than fifteen.
 Dr. Mullins also said the way manufacturers market the bigger and faster machines bother him.
 According to the doctor, the industry makes off-road bikes look like fun, however, there is nothing fun about a ruptured eyeball or a brain injury.

 Quad bikes are dangerous because there is no rear-wheel differential, lack suspension, they have a high center of gravity, and are less stable when speeding.
 ATVs are not safe to use on highways, paved roads, streets, or too rough or steep terrain.
 Head injuries are the number-one cause of fatal ATV crashes.
 Training on the proper use of an ATV, rider education, safety precautions, and protective gear are all steps towards preventing crashes.

 Safeguard Yourself Against All Elements

 Free training is provided by the State of Missouri to individuals who purchase all-terrain vehicles.
-This training address safety techniques, local laws and the proper use of protective gear.
-The training course is presented by a certified instructor and covers inspection of the vehicle, how to operate the ATV on hills, riding over obstacles and turning.
+This training addresses safety techniques, local laws, and the proper use of protective gear.
+The training course is presented by a certified instructor and covers the inspection of the vehicle, how to operate the ATV on hills, riding over obstacles, and turning.